Loading Golf Stats...

 More Fantasy News

-Woodland finished in solo fifth place at the Zozo Championship after closing with an even-par 70 in the final round.
+Woodland fell to solo ninth place after shooting an even-par 70 in the final round of the Charles Schwab Challenge.